 Tajine can contain just vegetables and potatoes, or meat, poultry, rabbit, or seafood.

 All meals will be served with flatbread.
 The official way to enjoy Moroccan cuisine is by taking a small piece of the bread in your right hand and picking some couscous, tajine, or any other dish and putting it in your mouth.
 Needless to say, you need to wash your hands before starting your meal (just like your mother told you!)

 I would love to share Morocco with you.
 Come.

 Want to come?

-If you want to visit all the places Hassan loves, we recommend booking Desert, mountains, and beach; South Morocco.
+If you want to visit all the places Hassan loves, we recommend booking the Desert, mountains, and beaches; in South Morocco.
 An alternative tour would be Highlights of Morocco; all Hassan’s favorites and some more cities like Fes and Rabat, and the ruins of Volubilis.